kharchenkolab/dropEst/README.md

 **Note.** If you use bam file from other pipeline (i.e. 10x), please **ensure that you provided gtf file with genes** with `-g` option.
 Because CellRanger (and some other pipelines) doesn't include information about intronic reads to the bam file.

-For integration with DropSeq, please have a look at [The dropSeq config](configs/drop_seq_velocyto.xml)
+For integration with DropSeq, please have a look at [the DropSeq config](configs/drop_seq_velocyto.xml)

 ### Command line arguments for dropEst
 *  -b, --bam-output: print tagged bam files